tabitha-davison/machine-vision/README.md

 # Design Decision(s)

 There were multiple rounds of comparison and decisions that went into what steps in our pipeline we ended up finalizing for our screen detection.
-For example, as shown in the image below, we tested the effect of the denoising step for our pipeline, by comparing the edge detected when we didn’t include a bilateral filter over our image (left) versus when we used a bilateral filter (right).
+For example, as shown in Fig 6 below, we tested the effect of the denoising step for our pipeline, by comparing the edge detected when we didn’t include a bilateral filter over our image (left) versus when we used a bilateral filter (right).
 As can be seen, the edges of our phone screen target are picked up much more with a bilateral filter than without, which informed our decision to include a bilateral filter to remove noise and create more pronounced edges of the screen.

 ![Blur Comparison](./assets/noblur_blur.png)
-Fig 4: Left image shows processing without bilateral filtering.
-Right shows it with
+Fig 6: Left image shows processing without bilateral filtering.
+Right shows it with bilateral filtering.

 Additionally, with our choice of denoising filter, we decided to go with a bilateral filter specifically because it fits our use case of picking out edges in the following step.
 While OpenCV also has options such as a simple averaging box filter, Gaussian filter, and a median averaging filter, we chose the bilateral filter because of the way it only averages pixels that are both close spatially and in color intensity to central pixels of the kernel, which ends up smoothing images within regions while preserving edges more effectively than other types of filtering.